Sri Lanka's turmoil explained

 Issued on: Modified:

-The vital tourism sector was first hammered by Islamist extremist bomb attacks on churches and hotels in 2019 and then by the coronavirus pandemic.
+Sri Lanka's vital tourism sector was first hammered by Islamist extremist bomb attacks on churches and hotels in 2019 and again the next year by the coronavirus pandemic.

 Its coffers further depleted by government tax cuts, Sri Lanka ran out of foreign currency needed to import everything from medicines to food and fuel.